 If the person wishes to load additional attributes from other sources into their wallet, they can procure these directly from Attribute Service Providers (ASPs).
 These could range from electronic car keys, cinema or flight tickets or a hotel room booking that would allow them to bypass reception and open the door to their room.
+Furthermore, to support the payment use case, banks and card issuers may also issue IBAN & card attribute attestations.
+More on this later.

 Neither the ISP nor other attribute providers have any visibility of the other attributes that the person loads into their wallet.
-All the attributes are held locally on the device, in the custody of the holder.
+All the attributes are held locally on the device, in the custody of the holder (no need for a GDPR data controller).